rapid7/metasploit-framework/documentation/modules/auxiliary/gather/adobe_coldfusion_fileread_cve_2023_26359.md

 ColdFusion Component (CFC) endpoint on the target server.
 You must also set the CFC_METHOD option to the name of a remote method from that `CFC_ENDPOINT`.
 While the vulnerability is triggered regardless of remote method begin invoked, in order for ColdFusion to emit the `TARGETFILE` contents in the HTTP response, the remote method invoked must return a result.
 If the CFC_METHOD requires parameters, they can be provided via the `CFC_METHOD_PARAMETERS` option.
+By default a CFC endpoint and method from the ColdFusion Administrator (CFIDE) are provided, which is accessible in many but not all configurations.

 ## Testing
 To setup a test environment, the following steps can be performed.